Fusion Pools

 Enter a name for the pool using up to 50 lowercase alpha-numeric and permitted special characters that conform to ZFS naming conventions.
 The pool name contributes to the maximum character length for datasets, so it is limited to 50 characters.

-Add disks to the primary Data VDevs, then to the Metadata VDEV.
+Add disks to the Data vdev, then click on the Metadata option to add a disk or disks to the VDEV.

 Metadata VDEVs are critical for pool operation and data integrity.
 Protect them with redundancy measures such as mirroring, and optionally hot spare(s) for additional fault tolerance.
-It is suggested to use an equal or greater level of failure tolerance in each of your metadata VDEVs; for example, if your data VDEVs are configured as RAIDZ2, consider the use of 3-way mirrors for your metadata VDEVs.
+We suggest using an equal or greater level of failure tolerance in each of your metadata VDEVs.
+For example, if your data VDEVs are configured as RAIDZ2, consider using 3-way mirrors for your metadata VDEVs.

 Using special VDEVs identical to the data VDEVs (so they can use the same hot spares) is recommended, but for performance reasons, you can make a different type of VDEV (like a mirror of SSDs).
 In that case, you must provide hot spare(s) for that drive type as well.
 Otherwise, if the special VDEV fails and there is no redundancy, the pool becomes corrupted and prevents access to stored data.